2018-2020: Phil Reed

 Many years later a job transfer brought me to Orlando, where I had no friends or family.
 Thankfully I found the Orlando Ski Club, met some great people, have traveled on many wonderful trips and made long-lasting friendships.
 Being in a ski club has allowed me to ski not only at many U.S. resorts, but also international destinations.

 I have been active in the Orlando Ski and Travel Club since joining, and currently serve as the club's Parliamentarian.
-I am currently retired after 30+ years in the financial services industry, and live with my fiancée in Volusia County, enjoying our dog child, Bailey.EMAIL SHELLEY
+I am retired after 35+ years in the financial services industry, and live with my fiancée in Volusia County, enjoying our dog child, Bailey.EMAIL SHELLEY

 First Vice President